P3P: User agent support

-Microsoft's Internet Explorer and Edge were the only mainstream web browsers that supported P3P.
-Other browsers have not implemented it due to the perceived lack of value it provides.
+Microsoft's Internet Explorer and Edge [Legacy] were the only mainstream web browsers that supported P3P.
+Other browsers did not implemented it due to a perceived lack of value.
 IE provides the ability to display P3P privacy policies, and compare the P3P policy with the browser's settings to decide whether or not to allow cookies from a particular site.
 However, the P3P functionality in Internet Explorer extends only to cookie blocking, and will not alert the user to an entire web site that violates active privacy preferences.
 Microsoft considers the feature deprecated in its browsers and totally removed P3P support on Windows 10.

 Mozilla supported some P3P features for a few years, but all P3P related source code was removed by 2007.

 The Privacy Finder service was also created by Carnegie Mellon's Usable Privacy and Security Laboratory.
 It is a publicly available "P3P-enabled search engine."
 A user can enter a search term along with their stated privacy preferences, and is then presented with a list of search results which are ordered based on whether the sites comply with their preferences.
 This works by crawling the web and maintaining a P3P cache for every site that ever appears in a search query.
 The cache is updated every 24 hours so that every policy is guaranteed to be relatively up to date.
 The service also allows users to quickly determine why a site does not comply with their preferences, as well as allowing them to view a dynamically generated natural language privacy policy based on the P3P data.
 This is advantageous over simply reading the original natural language privacy policy on a web site because many privacy policies are written in legalese and are extremely convoluted.
 Additionally, in this case the user does not have to visit the web site to read its privacy policy.